epicprojects/twitter-sentiment-analysis/README.md

 * A __Producer application__: The `spark-twitter-produce` standalone application uses Twitter to populate data in Kafka.
 If you do not have a Twitter app set up, visit [](https://apps.twitter.com) to create one.

-* A __Consumer Spark application__: The `spark-twitter-consume` Spark application consumes data from Kafka as streams into Parquet files.
+* A __Consumer Spark application__: The `spark-twitter-consume` Spark application consumes data from Kafka as streams pre-process the data and using Stanford Core NLP Predicts the sentiments of tweets and write resutls into CSV or Parquet files.
 We use Kafka DStreams and Spark Streaming.

+* __Google Data Studio__: We will consume the data from Spark into a dashboard.

+*Also can use*

 * __Hive__: We will configure an external table in Hive to expose the Parquet files as a table.